Centers for Medicare & Medicaid Services (CMS), HHS.

 Similarly, some State legislatures must enact legislation before amending their State plans.
 Because the establishment of a Medicaid RAC program is accomplished by State plan amendment (SPA), many State legislatures will not have the opportunity to convene and enact such an amendment to their State plans prior to December 31, 2010, those States would need to submit justifications to defer establishing Medicaid RAC programs until after those State legislatures have met.
 For States that require a State legislative change granting authority to establish a Medicaid RAC program, a SPA should be submitted indicating that the Medicaid RAC program cannot be established until legislative authority is granted.

 Finally, there may be circumstances, unrelated to the examples above, where a State would seek to be excepted from some or all of the requirements of the Medicaid RAC program.
-Accordingly, we propose at § 455.516 that States seeking exceptions from contracting with Medicaid RACs must submit to CMS a written justification for the request.
+Accordingly, Start Printed Page 69040we propose at § 455.516 that States seeking exceptions from contracting with Medicaid RACs must submit to CMS a written justification for the request.
 We anticipate granting complete Medicaid RAC program exceptions rarely, and only under the most compelling of circumstances.

 Section 6411(a) of the Affordable Care Act amends section 1902(a)(42) of the Act, which requires States to make the following assurances to CMS regarding Medicaid RAC programs: